annayqho/TheCannon/README.md

 Copyright 2015 the authors.
 TheCannon is open-source software released under the MIT License.
 See the file ``LICENSE`` for details.

-When using this code, please cite Ness et al. 2015 and Ho et al. (in prep).
+When using this code, the user is asked to cite Ness et al. 2015 and Ho et al. (in prep).

 Projects
 --------